 Commitment of Time and Resources:

-The organization must provide access to information, systems, staff, and time resources needed to produce great results for your organization and beneficiaries.
+Ability to commit to project work with the team for 10-15 hours/month and provide access to information, systems, staff, and resources needed to produce great results for your organization and beneficiaries.

 What We Don’t Fund

 Activities to elect specific candidates for public office